LeSmurk/CraigieDev/index.md

 # About Me

-I am a student of Computer Games Technology at Abertay University.
+Student of Computer Games Technology at Abertay University.
+Confident in C++ and C# programming.

 # Projects